FAQs

 One of the primary goals of child development is learning to make friends.
 We think camp is perfect for meeting new people and making new friends.
 Our staff is trained to facilitate good relationships between children and are dedicated to helping each child to make friends at camp.
 Each Monday is treated as the start of a new session, and new campers are made to feel welcome.

 Lunch and snack?
+(And food allergies)

 We ask that students bring a bagged lunch and snacks for morning and afternoon.
 We do not have refrigeration or a way to reheat anything.
+Please be mindful that we have multiple campers with tree nut allergies, please avoid packing anything with nuts.
+We will have hand wipes and/or hand-washing before and after lunch and

 What if my child has peanut butter or nuts served at camp?